whyscream/postfix-grok-patterns/README.md

 Contributing
 ------------

-I only have access to my own log samples, and my setup does not support or use every feature in postfix, please do a pull request on github.
-If you're not very well versed in regular expressions, it'as also fine to only submit a sample unsupported log line.
+I only have access to my own log samples, and my setup does not support or uses every feature in postfix.
+If you miss anything, please do a pull request on github.
+If you're not very well versed in regular expressions, it's also fine to only submit sample unsupported log lines.

 License
 -------